This meditation programme claims to have you meditating deeper than a Zen monk - WITHOUT years of practice!

 Here is a summary of what I found:

-The benefits of meditation are fairly well known - the ability to still the mind, develop calmness, deep insight and considerable self awareness, and of course the big one - the "big E" - ENLIGHTENMENT - one day, in 10 million lifetimes, if you are lucky!
+The benefits of generic meditation programmes are fairly well known - the ability to still the mind, develop calmness, deep insight and considerable self awareness, and of course the big one - the "big E" - ENLIGHTENMENT - one day, in 10 million lifetimes, if you are lucky!

 I rapidly discovered that the downside to all this is that meditation is simple in theory - but very hard in practise.